suixinsuo/olympus-protocol/docs/GettingStarted.md

 function getAssetsValue() public view returns (uint)
 ```

-All derivatives must allow investors to invest and redeem.
-The basic logic is that when someone requests to redeem, the fund will first check if it has enough Ether otherwise it will start selling tokens in the fund to fulfill the requests.
-For this reason, we created two helper functions guaranteeLiquidity (Make sure there is enough ETH to redeem), and getETHFromTokens (sell some tokens to get ETH back).
+All financial products must allow investors to invest and redeem.
+The basic logic is that when someone requests to redeem, the fund will first check if it has enough Ether to fulfill the request; if not, it will sell tokens in the fund to fulfill the requests.
+For this reason, we created two helper functions guaranteeLiquidity (Make sure there is enough ETH to redeem), and getETHFromTokens (sell some tokens to get ETH).

 ``` {.sourceCode .javascript}
 function invest() public;